Israel Ori: Early life

+In 1677, the Armenian catholicos, Hakob of Julfa, called a secret meeting of secular and religious leaders in Etchmiadzin with the intention of appealing to the European powers to help free Armenia from Muslim rule.
+The participants voted to send a delegation led by the Catholicos to Europe.
+Among the nobles elected to the delegation was Ori's father, Melik Israel.
+The delegation reached Constantinople.
+Melik Israel was forced by circumstances to return to Armenia, but he left with the Catholicos his twenty-year-old son, Ori.
+Catholicos Hakob died in Constantinople in August 1680.
+Rather than return home, Ori decided to continue on to Europe with the help of some Armenian merchants.
+He spent some time in Venice before moving on to France.
+There is no indication that Ori pursued any political goals during his time in Venice and France.

+In France, Ori sold supplies to the French army, then entered military service himself, first as a lieutenant in the infantry and later as a cavalry captain.
+He fought for the French against the English from 1688 to 1695, during the Nine Years' War.
+He was taken prisoner in 1695, and after being released he moved to the Rhenish Palatinate.
+According to his later collaborator, Minas Vardapet, Ori married and had children, and another source reports that he converted to Catholicism.

 Life in Germany

 In 1695 Ori settled in Germany, in the city of Düsseldorf, where he established connections with Johann Wilhelm, Elector Palatine.
 Hoping that the question of Armenia would become the object of consideration in the highest diplomatic circles of European states, German prince sent Ori with a letter of recommendation to the emperor of Austria and the ruler of Florence.
 However, since Ori did not have official authority from the Armenian political mainstream, his statements were disregarded.
 Ori departed to Armenia with the purpose to obtain the appropriate written documents from the Armenian nobility on the advice of Johann Wilhelm.
 In 1699 Ori, together with melik Safraz called in Angekhakot a secret conference along with eleven Syunik Meliks, where they agreed to officially ask for military aid from West European states.
 Ori met with Emperor Leopold I in 1700 who advised him that Russian support would be necessary for the success of his plan.
 Without having attained results in Germany and Austria, Ori in 1701 left for Moscow.